List of The Cosby Show episodes: Season 4 (1987–1988)

 This season's opening sequence features the cast dancing to a vocal jazz rendition of the theme performed by Bobby McFerrin.
 Bill Cosby is seen at the end of the credits dancing to the music as the producer credits appear and at the end, he quickly turns his head, takes off his top hat, and looks into the camera.
 Unlike the first three seasons, the opening credits featured the cast wearing formal 1930s-style clothing.
 Cosby wears a top hat and tails, Tempestt Bledsoe an outfit styled after a WAVES uniform, and Malcolm-Jamal Warner a business suit.
 Geoffrey Owens (Elvin) is introduced to the regular cast by Cosby leading him into Sabrina LeBeauf's shot (neither Owens nor LeBeauf appeared in the majority of episodes in this season).
 Before the producer credits, Cosby briefly holds a picture of Lisa Bonet.
-Bonet did not appear as main cast this season, having departed for the spinoff series, A Different World; instead, she made three guest appearances.
+Bonet did not appear as main cast this season, having departed for the spinoff series, A Different World; instead, she made two guest appearances.